 Shari Nye is an inspiring and experienced art teacher.
-Having taught in secondary schools for 14 years and developing her own art practice in both painting and clay over the past three decades.
+Having taught in secondary schools for 14 years and developing her own art practice in both painting and ceramics over the past three decades.
 She brings great passion and a wealth of knowledge.
 Shari has studied art and design at Monash University (BA), RMIT, Arts Students League of New York and Latrobe Street School of Art, Melbourne.
 She has a Post Graduate in Visual Art Education, Melbourne University.
 Shari was managing director and principal designer for POTFOLIO Pty Ltd for 13 years.
 She was responsible for the design and manufacturing of ceramics and metal works for the hospitality industry throughout Australia, the wider Asia Pacific region and Dubai.
 Her work is included in both private and public collections.
 She now specialises in painting in oils and acrylics and encouraging other artists.

 Graeme Altmann completed a Bachelor of Fine Arts at Deakin University in 1986.In 1995 Altmann undertook a residency at Arthur Boyd’s ‘Shoalhaven Studio’ in NSW and in 2005 won the Mission to Seafarers Art Prize.

 The artist has a slew of admirers and serious collectors of his work, having held numerous solo exhibitions.